scolapicchioni/zilverenkruis/readme.md

 ### Practice

-> As a user I want to bring two phones to the TechSupport so that they Copy the Contacts from one Phone to the other
+- As a user I want to bring two phones to the TechSupport so that they Copy the Contacts from one Phone to the other
+- As a user, I want to use the phone to Add, Subtract, Multiply and Divide two numbers

 ### Evaluation Form: